thraxil/frontdesk/README.markdown

 command that will build it and run it with the configuration specified in the `.env` file, which points at a testing channel.

+You can run the unit tests with

+    $ make test

+and get a test coverage report with

+    $ make coverage

+(it will write it out to `coverage.html`)